s-r-e-e-r-a-j/ZipRarHunter/README.md

 - **Dependencies:**
 - `pyzipper` (for handling ZIP files)
 - `rarfile` (for handling RAR files)

-You can install the required Python packages using `pip3`:
+-You can install the required Python packages using:
 ```bash
 pip3 install -r requirements.txt
 ```